 What really is Prime Rib?
 Let's clear up some confusion first.

 You will see and hear a Standing Rib Roast is called Prime Rib.
 This may or may not be true.
-A roast has to be USDA Prime Beef for sure to be truly Prime Rib.
+A roast has to have the USDA Prime Certification be truly Prime Rib.

 The term "Prime Rib" was coined before the USDA grades (Prime, Choice, Select) came into existence which is what i think leads to the confusion.